Ransomware Explained

 What ransomware typically does

-- Data encryption: Systems can no longer access files without decryption keys.
+- Data encryption: Files become unreadable without decryption keys.

-- Service disruption: Critical systems may be taken offline or rendered unusable.
+- Service disruption: Systems may be taken offline or rendered unusable.

 - Data theft: Attackers may exfiltrate data and threaten disclosure.